NCEAS/metadig-py/README.md

 checks_path = "path/to/folder/containing/checks"
 metadata_file_path = "path/to/metadata:data_file.xml"
 sysmeta_file_path = "path/to/metadata:data_sysmeta_file.xml"
-# Note: storemanager_props are only relevant if you are executing data checks and has a default value of 'None'
+# Note: storemanager_props are only relevant if you are executing data checks and has a default value of 'None'.
+In the example below, we intentionally do not supply an argument for storemanager_props because the 'fair-suite' does not require data objects.

 suite_results = suites.run_suite(
     suite_path,